 The Mourning Cloak Butterfly

 My kids and I love to search for butterflies, or more specifically the eggs and caterpillars, so that we can "raise" them and watch the amazing transformations.
-True you can just buy a kit, but we find something very satisfying about finding them ourselves.
-Not to mention that you learn so much more—like where and when to find them, as well as what their natural behaviors might be.
+You can just buy a kit, but we find something very satisfying about finding them ourselves, not to mention that you learn so much more—like where and when to find them, as well as what their natural behaviors might be.
 I'd like to share some of these observations so that maybe you or your kids might enjoy and learn as well.